SVRF/FBX2glTF/README.md

                                 (never|broken|missing|always).
   -k, --keep-attribute arg      Used repeatedly to build a limiting set of
                                 vertex attributes to keep.
+      --svrf-strip-blendshape-name-prefix
+                                SVRF-specific, strips the prefix (from start
-  -v, --verbose                 Enable verbose output.
+                                to the last '.') from blendshape names when assigning them to accessor names -v, --verbose                 Enable verbose output.
   -h, --help                    Show this help.
   -V, --version                 Display the current program version.